wangluochao902/CSCE689-FinalProject/README.md

   3. Build image `cura` using the dockerfile `docker build . -t cura`
   4. Start a container by `docker run -it cura -p 5000:5000`
   5. Now you backend is started at `http:127.0.0.1:5000`.
 You can change the url in frontend for communication, e.g. `http://127.0.0.1:5000/gradientInfill`
-  An example for talking to backend server from the frontend:
+  An example for talking to backend server from the frontend is shown below:
   ```
   // Read a local stl model and send it the the backend.
   // The backend server will process the stl file and return the processed Gcode.